noahnkr/portfolio-site/public/posts/linear-regression.md

 ## Loss Functions

-Once our model is making predictions, we need a way to measure how well it's performing across _all_ data points This is where a **loss function** comes in.
+Once our model is making predictions, we need a way to measure how well it's performing across _all_ data points.
+This is where a **loss function** comes in.
 Just like choosing the right model for a task, picking the right loss function can make the difference between a model making accurate or misleading predictions.
 There are many different types of [loss functions](https://www.geeksforgeeks.org/machine-learning/ml-common-loss-functions/), but the most common one used in linear regression is **Mean Squared Error (MSE)**:

 $$
 MSE = \frac{1}{n} \sum_{i=1}^{n} \left( y_i - \hat{y}_i \right)^2